eslambekaazan-cmd/Assignment4/README.md

-# GlowUp Tracker — Assignment 4 (SOLID & Advanced OOP)

-## Project Overview

-This project is a **CLI-based Java application** called **GlowUp Tracker**.
-It helps track self-care activities (wellness and productivity) using a layered architecture and a PostgreSQL database.

-The project was refactored from Assignment 3 to follow **SOLID principles**, use **advanced OOP features**, and apply a clean **controller → service → repository → database** structure.

-## Technologies Used

-* Java
-* PostgreSQL
-* JDBC
-* IntelliJ IDEA
-* pgAdmin
-* Git

-## Architecture

-The project follows a **layered architecture**:

-* **Controller layer**
-  Handles user input from CLI and delegates actions to the service layer.
-  No business logic is placed here.

-* **Service layer**
-  Contains business logic, validation, and exception handling.
-  Works only with repository interfaces (Dependency Inversion Principle).

-* **Repository layer**
-  Responsible for all database operations using JDBC.
-  Implements generic CRUD interfaces.

-* **Database layer**
-  PostgreSQL database with related tables and foreign keys.

-## SOLID Principles

-### SRP (Single Responsibility Principle)

-Each class has only one responsibility:

-* Controllers handle input/output
-* Services handle business logic and validation
-* Repositories handle database access

-### OCP (Open–Closed Principle)

-New activity types can be added by extending the abstract base class without modifying existing logic.

-### LSP (Liskov Substitution Principle)

-WellnessActivity and ProductivityActivity can be used through the base class SelfCareActivityBase.

-### ISP (Interface Segregation Principle)

-Small and focused interfaces are used, such as:

-* CrudService<T>
-* CrudRepository<T>
-* Printable
-* Validatable<T>

-### DIP (Dependency Inversion Principle)

-Services depend on repository **interfaces**, not implementations.
-Dependencies are injected in Main.

-## OOP & Advanced Features

-### Abstract Class & Polymorphism

-SelfCareActivityBase is an abstract class with common fields and methods.
-Subclasses:

-* WellnessActivity
-* ProductivityActivity

-Polymorphism is used when working with activities through the base type.

-### Generics

-Generics are used in:

-* CrudService<T>
-* CrudRepository<T>

-This allows code reuse for different entities.

-### Lambda Expressions

-Lambda expressions are used for sorting activities by score in the service layer.

-### Reflection

-Reflection is demonstrated using a utility class that prints:

-* Class name
-* Fields
-* Methods

-This shows runtime type inspection (RTTI).

-### Interface Default / Static Methods

-Interfaces include default and static methods (e.g. in validation and printing utilities).

-## Database Design

-The database contains related tables:

-* routine_types
-* routines
-* activities

-Features:

-* Foreign keys between tables
-* NOT NULL constraints
-* UNIQUE constraint on activity name
-* Sample data inserted using schema.sql

-## Exception Handling

-Custom exception hierarchy is used:

-* InvalidInputException
-* DuplicateResourceException
-* ResourceNotFoundException
-* DatabaseOperationException

-All exceptions are thrown from the **service or repository layer**, not from controllers.

-## How to Run the Project

-### 1. Compile

-javac -cp "lib/postgresql.jar" -d out $(find src -name "*.java")

-### 2. Run

-java -cp "out:lib/postgresql.jar" Main

-## Application Features (CLI)

-* Create Wellness and Productivity activities
-* List all activities
-* Sort activities by score
-* Get activity by ID
-* Delete activities
-* Validation and exception handling
-* Database integrity checks (foreign keys)

-## Screenshots

-Screenshots of the following are provided in docs/screenshots:

-* Application start
-* CRUD operations
-* Sorting using lambda
-* Exception handling
-* Foreign key constraint error
-* Reflection output

-## Reflection

-During this project, I learned how to properly structure a Java application using SOLID principles.
-The most challenging part was connecting JDBC with polymorphic entities and handling database constraints correctly.

-This project helped me understand why layered architecture and clean separation of responsibilities are important in real applications.

-## Conclusion

-This project demonstrates the use of:

-* SOLID principles
-* Advanced Java OOP features
-* JDBC with PostgreSQL
-* Clean and maintainable architecture
+# **GlowUp Tracker – Assignment 4**

+## **1 Project description**

+This project is a Java console application.
+It is a refactored version of Assignment 3.
+The goal of the project is to apply SOLID principles and advanced OOP concepts.
+The application works with a PostgreSQL database using JDBC.

+## **2 Architecture**

+The project uses layered architecture.

+1 Controller layer
+2 Service layer
+3 Repository layer
+4 Database layer

+Controller works only with services.
+Service contains business logic and validation.
+Repository works with the database using JDBC.

+## **3 SOLID principles**

+**1 SRP**
+Each class has only one responsibility.
+Controller handles user input.
+Service handles logic and validation.
+Repository handles database operations.

+**2 OCP**
+New activity types can be added without changing existing code.

+**3 LSP**
+All activity types are used through the base class.

+**4 ISP**
+Small and specific interfaces are used instead of one large interface.

+**5 DIP**
+Service layer depends on repository interfaces, not implementations.

+## **4 OOP features**

+**1 Abstract class**
+SelfCareActivityBase is an abstract class.

+**2 Inheritance**
+WellnessActivity and ProductivityActivity extend the base class.

+**3 Polymorphism**
+Activities are handled using the base class reference.

+**4 Generics**
+Generics are used in CrudService and CrudRepository.

+**5 Lambda expressions**
+Lambda expressions are used to sort activities.

+**6 Reflection**
+Reflection is used to print class information at runtime.

+## **5 Database**

+PostgreSQL database is used.

+Database tables:
+1 routine_types
+2 routines
+3 activities

+Database features:
+1 foreign keys
+2 NOT NULL constraints
+3 UNIQUE constraint on activity name

+Database structure and sample data are defined in **schema.sql**.

+## **6 Exception handling**

+Custom exceptions are used in the project.

+1 InvalidInputException
+2 DuplicateResourceException
+3 ResourceNotFoundException
+4 DatabaseOperationException

+Exceptions are handled in service and repository layers.

+## **7 Application functionality**

+The application supports the following actions.

+1 Create activity
+2 List all activities
+3 Sort activities
+4 Get activity by id
+5 Delete activity
+6 Validation and error handling

+## **8 Screenshots**

+Screenshots are located in **docs/screenshots**.

+They demonstrate:
+1 application start
+2 CRUD operations
+3 sorting
+4 exceptions
+5 foreign key constraint
+6 reflection output

+## **9 Reflection**

+This assignment helped me understand how SOLID principles are applied in practice.
+The most difficult part was working with JDBC and database constraints.
+Overall, the project improved my understanding of layered architecture.